DataMa-Solutions/docs/_posts/tips_of_the_week/2024-09-05-tip-of-the-week-122.md

 layout: post
 ---

-Whether it's Slack, Teams or email exports, you can customize each export with parameters that are independent of the use case backup.
+Whether it's Slack, Teams or email exports, you can customise each export with parameters that are independent of the use case backup.

 Here are a few examples of what you can change:
   * Change the comparison dimensions to send a Compare in Month over Month and an other in Week over Week 🗓️